fancydrones/x500-cm4/README.md

 ## Other major components
 For onboard computer the setup is build around [Raspberry Pi 4 (Model B, min 4GB recommended)](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and the [Raspberry Pi HQ Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/) ([or v2](https://www.raspberrypi.com/products/camera-module-v2/)).
 For communication we are using LTE and [Zerotier](https://www.zerotier.com/) for "VPN" like connectivity.
 [Zerotier is free for up to 25 nodes](https://www.zerotier.com/pricing/), and resonably priced above that.

+## Companion computer
+To connect all the pieces, we have a Raspberry Pi 4 (RPi) acting as a bridge between the onboard autopilot, and the controller and pilot on the ground.
+The RPi connects to the autopilot using either Ethernet or UART, and connects to the ground controller using LTE (4G) and Zerotier.

+To make all work seamless, the Rpi runs a few apps to connect all the different pieces.
+Some runs natively (like Zerotier), while the rest are hosted as containers, on hosted inside a Kubernetes distribution called K3s.

+The Apps hosted are:
+- __Router:__ [The standard Mavlink Router](https://github.com/mavlink-router/mavlink-router) packaged inside a container.
+This sends the mavlink commands between the parties involved.
+Autopilot and ground controller being the most important ones.
+- __Streamer:__ A GStreamer based video streamer, for sending video from the onboard camera
+- __Announcer:__ Using Mavlink to announce the video stream.
+This way the video shows up automatically on the ground controller.
+- __Companion:__ Small web interface to modify the most common configurations.
+Can also be used to restart the different apps.
+Either if they misbehave, or you need to restart after changing config.

 ## TODOs
 - [x] Mavlink Router
 - [x] Video Announcer